Code4Delphi/Code4D-Wizard/README.md

 ## ⚙️ Installation

-1 - Download C4DWizard.bpl file (Remembering that to use the Wizard, Delphi needs the C4DWizard.bpl file, so save it in a safe folder, with no risk of the file being accidentally deleted)
+1 - Download Delphi AI Developer.
+You can download the .zip file or clone the project on your PC.

-2 - In your Delphi, access the menu Component > Install Packages...
+2 - In your Delphi, access the menu File > Open and select the file: Package/C4DWizard.dpk

 ![Component-InstallPackages.png](https://github.com/Code4Delphi/Code4D-Wizard/blob/master/Images/Component-InstallPackages.png)